We are committed to respecting human rights and continuously work to embed this in the way we do business.

 We are constantly working to ensure that human rights are embedded in our business policies and practices, and to strengthen and promote our grievance mechanisms all the way down to the project level.

 Human rights management

-Our Corporate Responsibility and HSE policy outlines our commitment to respect human rights, including a requirement to conduct due diligence.
+Statkraft's Corporate Management's Human Rights Commitment Statement outlines our commitment to respect human rights, as does our Sustainability and HSSE policy.
 Taking a risk-based approach, we work systematically to integrate various human rights considerations into our core processes including procurement, mergers and acquisitions, human resources management, capital investments and greenfield developments.